hxreborn/waybar-claude-code/README.md

 }
 ```

-See [examples/](examples/) for theme-specific color schemes and advanced styling options.
+See [examples/](examples/) for basic configuration and styling examples.

 ## Usage